geshan/geshan.github.com/posts/2020-04-02-5-tips-to-work-from-home-productively.md

 ### 5. Watch what you are eating

-Last but certainly not the least, keep an eye on what you are [eating](https://twitter.com/JamesTechRec/status/1239847703594405888).
+Last but certainly not least, keep an eye on what you are [eating](https://twitter.com/JamesTechRec/status/1239847703594405888).
 Because you are at home 5 or more days a week, that should not equate to over-snacking each day:).
-Yes you will be eating more than being at the office.
+Yes, you will be eating more than being at the office.
 Balance it up with a fruit/veg only lunch or something light.
 The best thing would be to have a specific time set aside for eating and not eat at your [desk](https://risepeople.com/blog/7-reasons-why-eating-lunch-at-your-desk-is-a-bad-idea/) to clear your brain fog.

 ## Expert advice